DraftShift/StealthChanger/wiki/Assembling.md

 In order to get proper matching set you should:
 - insert pins in your best backplate (straightest)
 - press bushings in the shuttle and ensure a smooth mating between the parts.
-- if everything feels smooth, pop the bushings out and glue them in place using either superglue or epoxy, other wise see [Tips and Tricks](#tips-and-tricks)
+- if everything feels smooth, pop the bushings out and glue them in place using either superglue or epoxy, other wise see [Heat Treating](#heat-treating)
 - be sure to test that the mating still feels smooth after the glue sets.
 - You can now use the shuttle as a "master blank" for glueing the pins into all your backplates.

+## Preload

+**NOTE** Every backplate needs to be adjusted.

+Preload is meant remove all the wiggle when it's fully seated by preloading the pins onto the bushings.

+To set your preload you want to back the FSCS screws till they are just touching the magnest on the shuttle.
+See [Preload Paper Trick](#preload-paper-trick)

 ## Tips and Tricks